Last Updated on December 6, 2022 by admin

 Brio has been in the toy business since 1884.
 Their classic wooden trains are heirloom quality.
 They pride themselves as being one of the most expansive lines of wooden train sets available, with dozens of themed options that are all compatible.
 Brio states clearly on their web site that all of their wooden railway sets are “sibling safe” and free of choking hazards, which makes them a standout in the wooden train category.

 This isn’t technically a train set, but it has a lot of the same appeal: Kids can build their own track and then roll a wooden ball down it.
 It’s essentially a toddler-friendly wooden marble run (and most marble runs are definitely not toddler safe as the marbles can look like a yummy snack).
 What makes these sets even more fun is that there are little vehicles that can transport the balls back to the launch point.
 For example, the one shown here is farm themed, and the tractor takes a little round pig and a little round sheep for rides around the track.
 These Kullerbu tracks from Haba are high quality the price reflects that, so if you want something a little more affordable, check out the next section.

 Other Fun Wooden Train Set Options (All Technically for Ages 3+)

 Hape, an international toy brand that values quality and sustainability, has a full line of train tracks and trains designed for the 3+ crowd.
 This cargo loop train comes with a crane that kids can use to load and unload cargo from the train cars.

 Thomas & Friends Wooden Railway (Fisher Price)

-These train sets are based on the decades-running show Thomas and Friends, which remains insanely popular with toddlers.
-The Thomas & Friends Wooden Railway set is high quality and well-reviewed, and is priced accordingly.
+These wooden train sets are based on the decades-running show Thomas and Friends, which tends to be a big hit with toddlers.

 Melissa and Doug